Overvalued Stocks Meaning

-Analysts doing a comparison can create a bucket where they take few stocks trading at a high price to earnings ratio and along with it take some stocks of companies operating in the same industry with low price to earnings ratio and see how much the P/E is differing.
-To quote an example we can talk about a stock that is being traded at $180 and has earnings per share or EPS as $6.
-Thus we see the P/E here is dividing the market value of a stock by earnings per share which is 180/6 = 30.
-Thus, the stock is being traded in the market at 30 times more than what its earning is actually.
+Analysts making comparisons can create a bucket where they take few stocks trading at a high price to earnings ratio and, along with it, take some stocks of companies operating in the same industry with low price to earnings ratio and see how much the P/E is differing.
+To quote an example, we can talk about a stock that is being traded at $180 and has earnings per share or EPS as $6.
+Thus we see the P/E here is dividing the market value of a stock by earnings per share, which is 180/6 = 30.
+Therefore, the stock is being traded in the market at 30 times more than what its earning is actually.

 Let’s understand about a stock that is being traded at $200 and has earnings per share or EPS as $4.
-Thus we see the P/E here is dividing the market value of the stock by earnings per share which is 200/4 = 50.
-Thus, the stock is being traded in the market at 50 times more than what its earning is actually.
+Thus we see the P/E here is dividing the market value of the stock by earnings per share, which is 200/4 = 50.
+Therefore, the stock is being traded in the market at 50 times more than what its earning is actually.

 Overvalued stocks are the ones whose current market price doesn’t justify it’s earning potential.
-It basically has an overrated price to earnings ratio and analysts expect their price to fall sharply in a market with due course of time.
-They are the ones which are a result of emotional trading or logic-less decision making involved with the trade which may inflate the price of the share in the market and people just like herd behaviour may fall for it but eventually realize that there is no value associated with the stock.
+It basically has an overrated price to earnings ratio, and analysts expect their price to fall sharply in a market with due course of time.
+They are the ones which are a result of emotional trading, or logic-less decision making involved with the trade, which may inflate the price of the share in the market, and people, just like herd behavior, may fall for it but eventually realize that there is no value associated with the stock.

 On the other hand, undervalued stocks are just the opposite of overvalued stocks.
-It generally sells at a rate which is quite lower to what it’s intrinsic or book value is.
-To calculate the intrinsic value one can refer to the company’s financial statement and other fundamentals like cash flow, ROA, management of capital etc. These stocks are very good in the long run provided the company is performing as buying at a low price can fetch high returns on a market correction.
+It generally sells at a rate which is quite lower to what it’s intrinsic, or book value is.
+To calculate the intrinsic value, one can refer to the company’s financial statement and other fundamentals like cash flow, ROA, management of capital, etc. These stocks are excellent in the long run provided the company is performing as buying at a low price can fetch high returns on a market correction.